Classification: monoclonal antibody

 How to Take Pembrolizumab

-Pembrolizumab is administered intravenously (directly into a vein).
+Pembrolizumab is administered intravenously (IV, into a vein).
 The dosage may be based on the patient’s height and weight.
 Your provider will determine how many doses you should receive and how often.

 Make sure your care team is aware of all medications (including prescription and over-the-counter), supplements, and vitamins you are taking.
 Steroids should be avoided while on immunotherapy, unless directed by your care team.